Menu

 Dedication

-Elder Dale G. Renlund of the Quorum of the Twelve Apostles will dedicate the temple on Oct.
+Elder Dale G. Renlund of the Quorum of the Twelve Apostles dedicated the temple on Oct.
 13, 2024, during two sessions.

 The San Pedro Sula temple was announced April 7, 2019, by President Russell M. Nelson.
 The groundbreaking and site dedication for this house of the Lord were held on Sept.
 5, 2020, and presided over by Elder José Bernardo Hernández, an Area Seventy.

 After a public open house from Sept.
 12 to Sept.
-28, 2024, the San Pedro Sula Honduras Temple will be dedicated Oct.
+28, 2024, the San Pedro Sula Honduras Temple was dedicated Oct.
 13, 2024, by Elder Dale G. Renlund of the Quorum of the Twelve Apostles.

 Architecture and Design of the San Pedro Sula Honduras Temple